panoptes/panoptes-utils/docker/README.md

 ## Running Docker Containers

-The image contains an installed version of the `panoptes-utils` module as well as the system dependencies required to run the various scripts and functions (see [Services]).
-The default `CMD` is just a shell so can run a machine with default options and get placed inside the virtual environment.
+The image contains an installed version of the `panoptes-utils` module as well as the system dependencies required to run the various scripts and functions (see [Services](../README.md#services)).
+The default `ENTRY_POINT` is just a shell so can run a machine with default options and get placed inside the virtual environment.

 > Note that we are running this with `network=host`, which opens up all network ports on the host to the running container.
 As of April 2019 this still presents problems on the Mac.

 For PANOPTES purposes, the `docker-compose.yaml` defines two containers each running `panoptes-utils` image.
 The first container runs the configuration server (i.e. `scripts/run_config_server.py`) as a local web service and the second container runs the zeromq messaging hub (i.e. `scripts/run_messaging_hub.py`).

 ## Building Docker Images